nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.

 Step 2.
 The user executes `review` command. `MainWindow` will receive a `CommandResult` and calls `CommandResult#isReviewMode` which returns true.
-A new `ReviewPanel` is created and `MainWindow#enterStudyMode` is then called with this `ReviewPanel` to enter review mode.
+A new `ReviewPanel` is created and `MainWindow#enterStudyMode` is then called with this `ReviewPanel`, to enter review mode.

 Step 3.
 In `MainWindow#enterStudyMode`, the UI elements are altered to show the review user interface.
 In `ReviewPanel` a listener is set up to listen for arrow key presses, and a new `StudyManager` is created to keep track of state.